 What is your advice to new collectors?

-Don’t overthink things.
+Don’t overthink.
 Don’t make things too special and too precious.
 Larry Gagosian once said to me, “Do you like the painting?
 Can you afford it?
-If the answers are ‘yes’ then you should buy it.”
-He says that to people all the time: if you can afford it, and you like it, buy it.
-Enjoy beautiful things, and make them part of your life.
-Do a reasonable amount of homework, but don’t overanalyze it.
-Art should be fun and make you feel good, not worry and stress out.
+If the answers are yes, then you should buy it.”
+He says that to people all the time: if you can afford it and you like it, buy it.
+Enjoy beautiful things and make them part of your life.
+Do a reasonable amount of homework, but don’t overanalyse.
+Art should be fun and make you feel good.

 Click the slideshow to view Robert Stilin's vignettes created for Sotheby's Contemporary Living Online: Prints, Photographs & Design auction: